 The Inmates Biography (Wikipedia)

-In 1987, The Inmates recorded Meet The Beatles, a live album of Beatles'cover version songs.
+In 1987, The Inmates recorded Meet the Beatles, a live album of Beatles cover versions.
 It was re-released on CD with bonus cuts including a live version of "Dirty Water".

-One of The Inmates' songs, "So Much in Love" (written by Mick Jagger and Keith Richards), was covered by The Lonely Boys in the mid 1990s.
+One of The Inmates' songs, "So Much in Love" (written by Mick Jagger and Keith Richards), was covered by Los Lonely Boys in the mid-1990s.

 The Inmates Tracks